Dog-Friendly Southern Highlands, NSW: Visiting with a Dog

 In recent years, there hasn’t been a Dogs Day Out at Tulip Time, the yearly celebrations of tulips that takes part each year in Bowral’s Corbett Gardens.
 And unfortunately, dogs are generally prohibited from the popular festival.

-However, in 2024, the Dogs Day Out will be returning, on Monday 30th September, the final day of the festival.
-Buy a ticket for yourself and bring along your pup.
-Just keep them leashed and clean up after them.
-And hopefully the day returns in 2025!
+However, in 2024, the Dogs Day Out returned – held on the final day of the festival.
+Hopefully the day also returns in 2025!
+Buy a ticket for yourself and bring along your pup – just keep them leashed and clean up after them.

 Tulip Time Dogs Day Out